 Let’s take this analogy a bit further and put some estate planning terms into football speak.

-Estate – An estate is the whole playbook, containing the following documents: your will; health care power of attorney; financial power of attorney; disposition of personal property; and final disposition of remains.
+Estate – An estate is a whole playbook, containing the following documents: your will; health care power of attorney; financial power of attorney; disposition of personal property; and final disposition of remains.
 (Click on the link preview below to delve deeper.)

 Trust – You have lots of different options with this player.
 A trust can dictate how your assets will be dispersed, the timeline and manner in which they are dispersed, and who’s overseeing the process.